Learning Disabilities/ADHD Documentation Requirements

 The documentation requirements are as follows:

 A comprehensive evaluation is required, including a diagnostic interview, assessment of aptitude using an adult-normed test, and measurement of academic achievement and information processing.
-The psycho-educational evaluation must provide clear and specific evidence that a learning disability or ADHD does or does not exist and must be substantiated by an array of tests.
+The neuropsycological-educational evaluation must provide clear and specific evidence that a learning disability or ADHD does or does not exist and must be substantiated by an array of tests.
 Documentation must include a description of the current functional limitations of the disability in an educational setting.
-Each accommodation recommended by the evaluator must be supported by a clear explanation of how such an accommodation will effectively compensate for specific deficits resulting from the disability.
+Each accommodation recommended by the evaluator must be supported by a clear explanation of how such an accommodation will effectively compensate for specific deficits identified and resulting from the disability.
+For ADHD, in addition to rating scales, tests that demonstrate the impact on attention should be included.

 At least one test in each of the following categories must be included in the battery.
 The Wechsler Adult Intelligence Scale is REQUIRED and the Woodcock-Johnson – Tests of Achievement is the PREFERRED Academic Achievement test.
 The battery should not be limited to these two tests, but should include all tests necessary to clearly define the disability.
 All test scores and percentiles should be provided for all normed measures together with a narrative interpretation of these results.